UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

 | [Run setup](#run-setup) | How to set up a run for a given experiment |
 | [Run and monitor](#run-and-monitor) | Starting the run, monitoring progress and handling errors |
 | [Process and deliver](#process-and-deliver) | Processing output from run and delivering data |

-The [Run setup](#run-setup) section outlines how to use git issues for each experiment to support quality assurance.

 ## Experimental design configuration